 If you’re looking for chocolatey goodness in every bite consider giving these tasty treats a go.
 Neither you, nor your family, will be disappointed.
 I thought they were amazing and had to get them out of my house fast so I wouldn’t eat all of them!

-Okay, don’t these just make you drool?
+Okay, don’t Double Chocolate Oatmeal Sandwiches just make you drool?

-Lots of delicious chocolate icing in every bite.
+There is lots of delicious chocolate icing in every bite.
 Oh, my!

-These are a great treat to take along to holiday parties or get-togethers.
+You can see the chocolate frosting oozing out of the sandwiches.
+Yes, they taste fabulous.
+Double Chocolate Oatmeal Cookies are a great treat to take along to holiday parties or get-togethers.
 Everyone will go home feeling pretty happy after eating one of these!